TYPO3/Fluid/Documentation/Usage/ViewHelpers.rst

 *   Describe the argument's behavior in simple terms.
 *   Define that the argument is not required (the 4th argument is :php:`false`).
-*   Set a default value of :php:`false` (5th argument), if the argument is not defined when calling the ViewHelper.
+*   Set a default value of :php:`false` (5th argument), if the argument is not provided when calling the ViewHelper.

 The ViewHelper itself would then be callable like this: